thavan/thavan/content/static-site-generators.md

----
 Title: Static Site Generator
 Date: 2014-11-06 10:20
 Modified: 2014-11-06 10:20
 Category: Python
-Tags: pelican, publishing
+Tags: pelican, publishing, blog, jekyll, static-site
 Slug: static-site-generator
 Authors: Thavan
-Summary: Summary of popular static site generators.
-status: draft
+Status: draft
 ---

 I wanted to try static site generators long time.
 Here I'm not going to explain how to use a static site generator.
 Instead, I'm trying to explain what is statics generator and how it can help you to be more productive.